dwea0935/iac-vpn-gateway/README.md

 The architecture is designed with a "Zero-Trust" mindset: it enforces a strict default-deny perimeter, dynamically routes DNS through an encrypted proxy (dnscrypt-proxy), and programmatically locks down all public administrative access once the secure tunnel is established.

+## Requirements

+This architecture is explicitly designed and tested for Debian-based distributions.

+* **Supported OS:** Ubuntu 20.04 / 22.04 / 24.04 or Debian 11 / 12. *(Note: RHEL/CentOS/Fedora are not supported out-of-the-box due to hardcoded `apt` and `ufw` module dependencies).*
+* **Network Stack:** Fully supports IPv4 and IPv6 dual-stack routing.
+The WireGuard interface is configured with an IPv6 Unique Local Address (ULA) subnet (`fd42:42:42::/64`) to prevent client-side IPv6 traffic leaks.
+* **Init System:** Requires `systemd`.

+> [!NOTE]
+> **DNS Port 53 Handling:** Modern Ubuntu releases utilize a `systemd-resolved` stub listener that binds to port 53.
+The deployment playbooks automatically disable this stub listener to prevent collision with `dnsmasq`, and safely re-link `/etc/resolv.conf` to maintain host-level DNS resolution.

+> [!NOTE]
+> **Service Boot Sequencing:** A systemd drop-in override is automatically applied to `dnsmasq` to enforce a strict boot-order dependency, ensuring it never attempts to forward traffic before `dnscrypt-proxy` is fully initialized.

 ## Architecture Overview

 * Orchestration - **Ansible**